|

 Fluorescent tubes suitable for fish-only tanks or tanks containing plants with a low light requirement are generally those

 described as warm white.
-These include Hagen's Sunglo, Arcadia's Tropical tube, Interpet's Beauty tube (later renamed Community Daylight) and the Juwel Warm-Lite.
+These include Hagen's Sunglo, Arcadia's Tropical tube and the Juwel Warm-Lite.

 These give the aquarium a "warmer" appearance than some higher intensity "daylight" or "full spectrum" white lights, which can give a